chirpy2605/voron/V0/Rapid_Burner/README.md

-# Rapid Burner v4
+# Rapid Burner v5

-This toolhead for the Voron v0.1, v0.2 and various [Printers for Ants](https://3dprintersforants.com/).
+This toolhead for the Voron v0.2 and various [Printers for Ants](https://3dprintersforants.com/).

 It has been specifically designed for the Rapido UHF and Dragon UHF hotends.
 There are also alternative mounts for the Dragon + Volcano, Rapido HF, Dragon UHF without extender.

-It uses the standard Voron v0 X carriage.
-There's no loss in X, Y or Z. On the v0.1 you might find it taps the front door.
+It uses the standard Voron v0.2 X carriage.
+There's no loss in X, Y or Z.

+It supports Nozzle and Logo mounted LED's.

 ![front](images/frontpic.jpg)

 ![front](images/sidepic.jpg)

-### Features:
+### Notes:

-Now with (experimental) LED's!
+This version no longer supports the v0.1 X -carriage.
+This means that to use this release you will need to do the minimal upgrade from v0.1 to v0.2 of either:

+New X Carriage, new X/Y joint tops and sensorless homing

+or:

+New X Carriage mod with built in microswitch for X available [here](https://www.printables.com/model/388228-voron-v02-x-carriage-w-endstop).

+The toolhead currently stays within the v0.1 width measurements, so there's no loss in X if you don't change the X/Y joint tops.

+You can also continue to use the [Rapid Burner v4](https://github.com/chirpy2605/voron/tree/main/V0/Rapid_Burner/Old_Versions/v4).

 ### Hotend support: